 - 2017 Evergreen Fair in the Square event celebrating the Evergreen community

-- There are over 1,740 single-family lots in Evergreen
+- There are over 1,740 single-unit lots in Evergreen

 Evergreen is named after a heritage stand of 50-year-old Scots pine trees in the southeast corner of the community.
-This exceptional community brings together a variety of housing choices and commercial opportunities in a beautiful setting surrounded by parks, 9km of looping trails, and gathering spaces.
+This exceptional community brings together a variety of housing choices and commercial opportunities in a beautiful setting surrounded by parks, nine kilometers of looping trails, and gathering spaces.

 Unique in its location, Evergreen is surrounded by nature.
 To the west is the Saskatoon Forestry Farm Park & Zoo.
 Land located to the east and south is dedicated to agricultural research.
 To the north along Fedoruk Drive is the Northeast Swale, a natural prairie landscape within City limits that exhibits one of the most unique ecosystems in the world as it features some of the last Plains Rough Fescue (native prairie grasses) and is a natural wildlife corridor to the South Saskatchewan River.
 Parks, trails, and gathering spaces offer diversions for each season.
 With nature all around, it's easy to take the scenic route through the community.